hydroper-jet/lang/spec/1.0/source/src/overview.md

 ## Native extensions

-The language allows libraries known as *native extensions* to be developed through the combination of [plain meta-data](metadata/plain-metadata.md) and [conditional configuration](overview/conditional-configuration.md).
+The language allows libraries known as *native extensions* to be developed through the combination of [plain meta-data](metadata/plain-metadata.md) and [conditional compilation](overview/conditional-compilation.md).

 Plain meta-data allow embedding arbitrary files with binary content, such as dynamic-link libraries, as well as textual files such as application descriptors.

-Conditional configuration is used solely at the package manifest of a Jet project and allows including program sources and dependencies in a conditional way.
+Conditional compilation is used solely at the package manifest of a Jet project and allows including program sources and dependencies in a conditional way.